-The SmallBusiness.com WIKI: We started work on the SmallBusiness.com WIKI in 2005 and it now includes over 29,000 articles, how-tos, definitions and guides related to an ever-growing array of small business-related topics.
-It uses the same software as Wikipedia and the content you’ll find there is open-source.
+The SmallBusiness.com WIKI: We started work on the SmallBusiness.com WIKI in 2005.
+It now includes over 29,000 articles, how-tos, definitions, and guides related to an ever-growing array of small business-related topics.
+It uses the same software as Wikipedia, and the content you’ll find it is open-source.

 SmallBusiness.com is owned and operated by Hammock Inc. (Hammock.com), a small business based in Nashville, Tenn., that develops and manages a wide array of media and content services for corporate and association clients nationwide.
-Some of those clients have been huge associations of small business owners (NFIB, for example) and large companies who serve small business customers (OfficeMax, for example).
-To learn more about Hammock, check out our awesome “About” page at Hammock.com.
+Some of those clients have been huge associations of small business owners (NFIB, for example) and large companies who serve small business customers (OfficeMax before their merger with Office Depot, for example).

 All of the cool things you see on the site have been developed by Hammock staff in addition to elves located around the globe.
 While we are committed to serving the users of SmallBusiness.com, the project is also a laboratory for us to try out technology and approaches that we believe may benefit our clients when applied to their companies.

 (Updated by Rex Hammock, March 31, 2015) I registered the domain name, SmallBusiness.com, in May 1995.
 As noted elsewhere on this page, the company now called Hammock Inc. (but people still call us Hammock Publishing) has worked with clients who market products and services to small business owners and managers since the days of Compuserve.